SharePoint storage

 Imagine a marketing department launching a new product campaign.
 Two teams, "Content Creation" and "Social Media," independently decide to build SharePoint repositories for campaign assets.
 The "Content Creation" team uploads high-resolution images, video clips, and finalized copy, while the "Social Media" team, unaware, begins gathering similar assets from various sources, including potentially outdated versions.

-This results in duplicate files, conflicting versions of critical documents, and wasted storage space.
+This results in unnecessary duplication, conflicting versions of critical documents, and wasted storage space.
 When the campaign launches, social media posts might use older, unapproved visuals, leading to brand inconsistencies and potential customer confusion.

-Furthermore, the teams spend unnecessary time managing and updating two separate, redundant repositories, hindering their ability to focus on strategic campaign execution.
+The teams also spend unnecessary time managing and updating two separate, redundant repositories, hindering their ability to focus on strategic campaign execution.

 Problem 3 - Security and Compliance Risks